Welcome to Elm Class (Yr 1)

 Working from home pack:

-We will be sending out our home learning packs and uploading activities you can complete at home with your child.
 Please continue to read as much as possible at home and use the reading vipers to support your child.

 Below you can find your child's spelling card and work that is set.
 We have also attached a potential timetable to help you with home learning structure.
 This is completely optional and only there to give some ideas of how to structure their day.